prometeo-cloud/prometeo-auth/readme.md

 should produce the following result: **Authorization: Basic dXNlcjp0ZXN0aW5n**

-**NOTE**: should the authentication header is wrong or missing the proxy responds with HTTP 404 (Not Found).
+**NOTE**: should the authentication header be wrong or missing the proxy responds with HTTP 404 (Not Found).

 # Environment Variables